jkristell/infrared/README.md

 # Infrared
-A library for reading infrared signals from Rust.
+A library for interacting with IR-based devices for embedded Rust.

-## What works
+## Status

+### The good
- - Receiving and decoding signals from a remote control that use the NEC protocol or the Samsung variant of it.
+ - Receiving and decoding signals Remote controls that use the NEC protocol, or the Samsung variant of it should work.
+ - Adding a mapping for a new Remote is doable

+### The bad
+  - The API is to be considered WIP and will evolve as find add new features and correct all mistakes done by me previously :).
+  - The tools for capturing remotes is not there yet
+  - Only supports NEC

 ## Tested with
     - Tested with a st32f401re and bluepill boards
     - Vishay TSOP382 IR receiver